 - Desired strategic achievements and understanding of the environment and issues impacting on the entity’s ability to achieve its goals; and

 - The risk factors that impede or disrupt the entity from achieving the desired results.

-(Board Meetings from ‘9 steps to effective Governance’, SPARC. p.42)
+(Board Meetings from Nine steps to effective Governance’ SPARC, now Sport NZ, p.42).

 So board meetings should focus on governance issues as above rather than operational minutiae.
 Members should also ensure that they are well prepared for meetings.
 Often, it is the preparation and other work undertaken outside of a formal meeting that ensures good governance at the meeting.

 Key to effective board meetings is to ensure that there is an effective and relevant work plan in place (refer ‘Developing the board work plan’ topic).
 This provides a framework for the board and helps ensure an appropriate governance-orientated approach.

 Crown Entity Act provisions in respect to meetings

 Paragraphs 6 to 15 of Schedule 5 of the Crown Entities Act 2004 set out a series of provisions related to board meetings for most Crown entities.
 These include:

 - The methods of holding meetings include assembly together and, also, audio, audio/visual and electronic options if all have access to the technology and a quorum of members can simultaneously communicate;

 - A quorum is half of the members for even-numbered boards or a majority of members for odd-numbered boards (note the BSA has its own specific provisions);